Professional development sessions

 In our early childhood services, we follow National Quality Standard 3.3.
 This standard asks services to take "an active role in caring for the environment and contribute to a sustainable future".
 As a Council, we declared a climate emergency in 2018 and are committed to making sure our centres play a part in caring for our world.

-The following programs, incursions and excursions are designed to engage students on topics such as local habitat and fauna, waterway health, food webs and the environmental impacts of transport and food.
+The following programs, incursions and excursions are designed to engage students on topics such as local habitat and fauna, waterway health, waste and recycling and the environmental impacts of transport and food.
 A limited number of free sessions are available to Merri-bek schools and early learning centres each year.

 Envirocom provides a range of in-person and online waste education sessions for schools, kindergartens and early learning centres.
 The sessions are designed to educate students about how waste and recycling impact our environment, and how they can reduce waste at home and at school.